 FREO sponsored its inaugural education program in 2017.
 The program, called “Pedals, Pipes and Peals,” is a summer musical experience for students grades 2-7.
 Young people discover music and performance through various instruments through the lens of the monumental Erben pipe organ.

-Activities include singing, English handbells and handchimes, as well as creative arts projects and interactive science workshops.
+Activities include English handbells and chimes, violin lessons, keyboard instruction, as well as creative arts projects and interactive science workshops.
+Kids even construct their own small mechanical pipe organ!
+This project takes the apartment-size components of the Erben and creates a hands-on, minds-on activity for students.
 The program concludes with a festive student performance and reception for the whole community.

 Participants explore various principles of sound production, with the “King of Instruments” as the laboratory.
-The kids are able to walk inside the organ as the organist plays to see all of the mechanisms that allow the organ to speak: bellows, pipes of different shapes and materials, stops, keys, pedals, and more.
-They learn how the organ breathes and replicates the sounds of orchestral instruments, while appreciating it as a historical and technological artifact from before the invention of recorded sound.
-They even construct their own small mechanical pipe organ!
-This takes the large components of the Erben and creates a hands-on, minds-on activity for students.
+The kids are able to walk inside the Erben organ as Jared plays to see all of the mechanisms that allow the organ to speak: bellows, pipes of different shapes and materials, stops, keys, pedals, and more.
+They learn how the organ breathes and replicates the sounds of orchestral instruments, while appreciating it as a NYC-made historical and technological artifact, dating from a time before the invention of recorded sound.